The Magic Technology File Manual

 This link describes how to generate a process design kit (PDK), otherwise known as a toolkit, in Magic.
 Using SCMOS and other open-source technology files as examples, it describes various methods to make automatically generated parameterized cells and integrate these and other additional scripted processes into the Tcl-based Magic layout window.

-The current release of supported tech files is current.tar.gz from ftp.mosis.edu (current version is called the "2001a" beta set).
-Note that these files are *NOT* distributed with the magic source, primarily because they change on a fairly regular basis, but also because the whole set is something like 60MB.
-Magic comes with the standard "scalable cmos (scmos)" technology file, but this is becoming of more and more limited use as fabrication processes move into deep sub-micron feature sizes.
+The last known release of tech files is 2002a.
+Note that these files are *NOT* distributed with the magic source because the whole set is something like 60MB.
+Magic comes with the standard "scalable cmos (scmos)" technology file, but the rules, which were originally formulated around a 2 micron fabrication technology, are largely obsolete.
+The 2002a set targets fabrication processes from 0.5 micron down to 180 micron, but is becoming of more and more limited use as fabrication processes move into deep sub-micron feature sizes, and rule sets get complicated enough that a "one size fits all" description is not easily obtainable.

 Magic keeps a set of search paths which it uses to find system files such as technology description files.
 Starting with Magic version 7.4, the default path setup is as follows (this is the result of typing the command "path"):